vchavkov/fork-oneuptime/Docs/Content/monitor/synthetic-monitor.md

 ### Screenshots

 You can take screenshots of the page at any point in the script.
 You can take multiple screenshots and return them in the screenshots array.
-These screenshots will be available in the CBSUptime Dashboard for that specific monitor.
+These screenshots will be available in the CBS Uptime Dashboard for that specific monitor.

 ```javascript